Location Services in macOS are used by a whole host of apps and websites to provide several different services.

 If you’d rather exercise more nuanced control over which apps can access location data, here’s how to do it:

-2. Leave the Enable Location Services box checks, but go through the list of apps and uncheck the ones you don’t want to access your location.
+- Leave Location Services enabled, but go through the list of apps and disable the ones you don’t want to access your location.
 Those that have used location data recently are flagged with the Location Services icon.

 If you take this approach to control your location data, it’s worth turning on the location indicator in the menu bar, so you can see when an app or service is using it.